ELI5: Differences Between Short and Long-Term Disability Insurance in 2025

 • Avoid depleting your savings during a tough time

-Think for yourself, do you think you could be away from work for 8 to 12 weeks without any income and still meet your basic needs?
+Think for yourself, do you think you could be away from work for 8 to 12 weeks without earning any income and still meet your basic needs?

-For most people, they can’t afford it.
+For most people, it's unaffordable.

-Whether it’s an unexpected surgery or a tough pregnancy, short-term disability insurance gives you the freedom to recover properly, without sacrificing your income or health.
+Relying solely on your sick leave or vacation time may not be sufficient, especially when faced with a serious condition.
+Whether it’s an unexpected surgery or a tough pregnancy, short-term disability insurance gives you the freedom to recover properly, without jeopardizing your income or health.

 What Does Short-Term Disability Cover